Gurobi/gurobi-optimods/docs/source/mods/qubo.rst

         correctly considered in the objective function since :math:`x_i x_i = x_i` holds
         for binary variables.

-The input data consisting of the item (pair) weights is defined as a matrix as detailed in the domain-specific description, either as a NumPy array :class:`numpy.ndarray` or as a SciPy sparse matrix :class:`scipy.sparse`.
+The input data consisting of the item (pair) weights is defined as a matrix (see the domain-specific description), either as a NumPy array :class:`numpy.ndarray` or as a SciPy sparse matrix :class:`scipy.sparse`.

 Code
 ----

-The example below solves a QUBO problem instance based on 3 items with single-item weights :math:`q_1 = 0,~ q_2 = -3,~ q_3 = 2` and
+The example below solves a QUBO problem instance based on 3 items with single-item weights :math:`q_1 = 0,~ q_2 = -3,~ q_3 = 2`, and
 item-pair weights :math:`q_{12} = -1,~ q_{13} = -2,~ q_{23} = 3`,
-resulting in item weight matrix
+resulting in the following item weight matrix:

 .. math::
     Q = \begin{pmatrix}